jheyman/blog/pages/VideoSurveillance/index.md

 ### IP camera protocol

 The IP camera model I chose unfortunately does not support standard (e.g. HTTP) communication to retrieve images, but uses a proprietary protocol based on UDP, implemented by a Windows client.
 So I ended up reverse engineering just enough of the protocol to be able to start the image acquisition and get the image data.
 Using the Windows client with Wireshark running in the background, and after countless hours of head scratching and trial&error tests, I isolated a packet sequence fulfilling my need (though most of the details of the protocol remain obscure, at least I got the d***** thing to work).
-The sequence goes as follows:<br><br>
+The sequence goes as follows:<br>

 <pre><code>* Initialization sequence:
   * initialize an UDP socket, bind it to any available port on the local pc